saw3880/Active-Directory-configuration/README.md

 <br />

-Once logged back in as jane.doe we must now Join Client-1 to your domain (mydomain.com/jane.doe by changing its dns to dc-1 Private IP address.In client-1 vm go to system then rename this pc to mydomain.once i do that from the azure portal i will need dc-1 private ip. copy it then paste its private ip address to client-1.
+Once logged back in as jane.doe we must now Join Client-1 to your domain (mydomain.com/jane.doe by changing its dns to dc-1 Private IP address.In client-1 vm go to system then rename this pc to mydomain.once you will get a error so  from the azure portal i will need dc-1 private ip. copy it then paste its private ip address to client-1.
 </p>
 </p>